Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Introduction

 We note that $E_{y,\sigma,r,\rho^\vee}$ is not a graded $\mh H (G,M,q\cE^\vee)$-module, because the surjection in Theorem \ref{thm:C}.c consists of dividing out the submodule generated by the inhomogeneous ideal

 In Appendix \ref{sec:parabolic} we prove that, under a mild condition, standard modules of twisted graded Hecke algebras are compatible with parabolic induction.
-Although that is not really needed in this paper, it is relevant for parts of \cite{AMS2,AMS3} which are related to Section \ref{sec:KL}.\\
+That is relevant for parts of \cite{AMS2,AMS3} which are related to Section \ref{sec:KL}, and it shows that our standard modules are really analogous to the standard representations for reductive groups studied by Langlands and others.

 The original Kazhdan--Lusztig conjecture \cite{KaLu1} concerned the multiplicities of irreducible modules in standard modules for semisimple complex Lie algebras.
 One can ask for the analogous multiplicities for any group or algebra with a good notion of standard modules, in particular for a (twisted) graded Hecke algebra.
 The next result relies on some properties of $(\mf g_N^{\sigma,r}, K_{N,\sigma,r})$ from Section \ref{sec:structure}.